33 ADHD-Friendly Ways to Get Organized

 24. Rethink your filing system.

 Adults with ADHD often have trouble with filing because they create too many categories.
 Better to keep your categories broad, and use subfolders where necessary.
 For instance, you might label one folder “insurance,” and fill it with subcategory folders for life insurance, car insurance, and health insurance.
+Read this article for ideas on updating your filing system and keeping track of paperwork.

 25. Create a document “hot spot.”